chrisgrieser/nvim-genghis/README.md

 ### File navigation
-`.navigateToFileInFolder("next"|"prev")`: Move to the next/previous file in the current folder (in alphabetical order).
+`.navigateToFileInFolder("next"|"prev")`: Move to the next/previous file in the current folder of the current file, in alphabetical order.
 - If `snacks.nvim` is installed, displays a cycling notification.

 ## Why the name "Genghis"?